 - Used in masonry and concrete walls

-- Routing and Sealing is a concrete crack repair method where cracks are widened, cleaned, and filled with flexible sealant to prevent water, debris, and chemical intrusion, protecting concrete from further deterioration.
+- Routing and Sealing concrete cracks and joints is a crack repair method where cracks are widened, cleaned, and filled with flexible sealant to prevent water, debris, and chemical intrusion, protecting concrete from further deterioration.
+In rout and seal concrete crack process,

 - Reinforcement Addition